 28 Apr How to Pack Electronics for Moving

-We live in an information age where technology surrounds us.
-Electronics like computers, TVs, stereo systems, laptops and their peripherals (scanners, printers, digital projectors etc.), satellite receivers and gaming consoles are an integral part of today’s households.
+Electronics are an integral part of today’s households.
 When these devices are correctly set up and configured, they will give you years of happy usage until the moment you have to move them to another home.
-It is common to find homeowners planning to move packing several electronic devices.
 All these devices are typically fragile and need special care when handling them.
 You have to ensure that your hi-tech gadgets are not damaged when moving.

-If you happen to be facing a house move and you have no clue on how electronics should be packed when moving, this article is for you.
-We have come up with a list of 8 tips to consider when packing electronics.
+If you happen to be facing a house move and you have no clue on how electronics should be packed, this article is for you.
+We have come up with a list of 7 tips to consider when packing electronics.

 Tip 1: Back Up All of Your Files Safely

-Before you even start packing, ensure that you have saved all your important files on your laptop and back up the info on online storage, external hard drives and flash memory.
-Files may consist of family photos, documents, videos, music and movies.
-A residential move is very unpredictable.
-In case of a mishap or damage, your backup will save the day.
+Before you even start packing, ensure that you have saved all your important files on an external hard drives, flash memory, or cloud service.
+In case of a mishap or damage, your back-up will save the day.

 Tip 2: Adhere To the Product Manual